axelpey/natural-frontend/README.md

 ### Notes

-- This application is very basic and uses an in-memory list to store book data.
+- The template application is very basic and uses an in-memory list to store book data.
 For a real application, you'd want to use a database.
 - The `Book` model in `models.py` uses Pydantic for data validation.
 - The `main.py` file defines three API routes: to list all books (`GET /books`), add a new book (`POST /books`), and get a specific book by ID (`GET /books/{book_id}`).